ChrisPritchard/ctf-writeups/tryhackme/mrrobot.md

 Giving me an easy first key of `073403c8a58a1f80d943455fb30724b9`

 `fsocity.dic` (note the mispelled society) seemed to be a show-focused wordlist.
 Hmm...

+## brute forcing a login

+The wordpress login at `/wp-login.php` allowed trivial user enumeration: it would tell you whether the username existed.
+The first username I tried was successful: `elliot`, after the main character of Mr. Robot.
+Next step, to me, was brute forcing.

+I tried hydra on the wp-login with the `fsocity.dic` file, as that seemed an obvious set of passwords.
+However after half an hour it still had nothing.
+I probably could leave it running, but it felt too slow.

+One optimisation was fixing up the source file.
+I didn't pick this up at first glance, but the fsocity.dic file had a lot of duplicates.
+Of its 800k entries, only about 11k were unique.
+Doing a `cat fsocity.dic | sort -u > fsocity.dic.sorted` fixed that up.
+Hydra was still slow though.

+The command I was using, for the record, was:

+`hydra -l Elliot -P fsocity.dic.sorted 10.10.156.16 http-post-form "/wp-login/:log=^USER^&pwd=^PASS^&wp-submit=Log+In&redirect_to=http%3A%2F%2F10.10.156.16%2Fw
+p-admin%2F&testcookie=1:S=302"`

+I had run a wpscan against the wordpress site, but it hadn't returned anything of interest.
+However, wpscan also includes the ability to do bruteforcing, and even better directly against the xmlrpc rest service that wordpress uses.
+I ran the following command:

+`wpscan --url http://10.10.156.16 -U elliot -P ./fsocity.dic.sorted`

+And had a password, `ER28-0652`, in just under two minutes!
+Note to self, when attacking wp sites, use wpscan for bruteforcing!
+I had disdained it initially as I'd assumed hydra would be faster.